Daremonic/payswitch-docs/features/account-management/exporting-payments-data.md

 ---
-description: Export your payments data to Redshift from Hyperswitch
+description: Export your payments data to Redshift from PaySwitcher
 ---

 # 🔢 Exporting payments data

 {% hint style="info" %}
-In this section, you would be able to understand how you can export your payments data to Redshift from Hyperswitch, the architecture behind it, schema and the queries.
+In this section, you would be able to understand how you can export your payments data to Redshift from PaySwitcher, the architecture behind it, schema and the queries.
 {% endhint %}

 Exporting your payments data to Amazon Redshift enhances analytics by leveraging Redshift's high-performance query capabilities.
 This allows for efficient data analysis, reporting, and business intelligence there by deriving valuable insights